akhilshettyym/REACT/Redux/redux-demo/README.md

 But the app cannot directly change the state.
 The App should DISPATCH an Action.
 Once the action is DISPATCHED the REDUCER then updates the state.

+---

+# MIDDLEWARE

+- Is the suggested way to extend Redux with custom functionality.
+- Provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.